dhis2/design-system/atoms/checkbox.md

 Do not use checkboxes in a list of several options where only a single option can be toggled, use [radio buttons](radio.md) here instead.

-If there are many options that need to selected from, consider using a [select](../molecules/select.md) instead.
+If there are many options that need to select from, consider using a [select](../molecules/select.md) instead.

 ---